 Learn how to draw a great looking Swordfish with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Swordfish drawing.

 "The swordfish is one of the open ocean’s fastest, strongest predators."
 Also known as a broadbill, the swordfish can be distinguished from the similar marlin by its flat bill.
 Swordfish can reach lengths of almost 15 feet (4.6 meters) and weigh more than 1,400 pounds (635 kilograms).
 Amazingly, baby swordfish are nearly microscopic - yet their sword is visible soon after hatching!